 - You are the expert on your abilities and needs.
-If you know what to do in a fire, you can lower your risk. - 2.
-Install a smoke alarm in your home.
+If you know what to do in a fire, you can lower your risk. - Install a smoke alarm in your home.
 Test it every month.
-Change it every

-10 years. - 3.
-Practice your escape plan every six months.
+Change it every 10 years. - Practice your escape plan every six months.
 Make changes as needed.
 Put it where you can see it. - 4.
 Be safe around the house.
-Reduce home fire risks.
+Avoid home fire dangers.

-Fire Safety Solutions for Oklahomans with Disabilities

-is funded by the Department of Homeland Security

-and the United States Fire Administration

-Fire Prevention and Safety

-Assistance to Firefighters Grant
+Fire Safety Solutions for Oklahomans with Disabilities is funded by the Department of Homeland Security and the United States Fire Administration Fire Prevention and Safety Assistance to Firefighters Grant